MuscleMap/MuscleMap/docs/muscle-segmentation.md

 ## Automated whole-body muscle segmentation

-The segmentation is performed using a deep learning–based, contrast-agnostic whole-body model trained for robust muscle and bone segmentation across MRI and CT modalities.
+MuscleMap segmentation is performed using a deep learning–based, contrast-agnostic whole-body model trained for robust muscle and bone segmentation across MRI and CT modalities.

 This page explains: